 - Has the complete lifecycle of the solution been considered?
 Maybe getting started is easy but what about post-sales support or scaling.

 For Data Center Debbie, new cooling equipment introduces some risk of downtime as she learns to use these new systems, but it means she can add those new blade servers more quickly (hurrah!).

 Frank is not sure he wants a separate cooling system for the data center.
 What will that do to “his” electricity bill?
 A separate bill for Debbie might be good.

 Consider the Johari window analysis technique;

 - known knowns; what are the things they know they know?
 The available information; the ‘told you so’s.

 - known unknowns; what are the things they know that they don’t know?
 The unanswered questions.

 - unknown unknowns; what are the things that they don’t know they don’t know?
 Those elements we can but dream of, or stumble across.
 Like landmines.

-Now you have a context for your customers’ ecosystem, and the 3Rs of responsibilities, risk and rewards.
-For simplicity the term ‘needs’ is used here for all three.
-You should use the verbiage your customers use.
+Now you have a context for your customers’ ecosystem, and the 3Rs framework of responsibilities, risk and rewards.
+We turn to articulating the needs of your b2B customer persona.
+For simplicity the term ‘needs’ is used here for all 3Rs.
+(Your final customer persona should use the verbiage of customers.)

 Your customers may articulate the 3Rs as: